Aleutian Islands campaign: Evacuation of the Unangax

-On 14 June the order was received by to evacuate the residents of Saint Paul, and on 16 June evacuated the entire communities of Saint Paul and Saint George.
+On 14 June was ordered to evacuate the residents of Saint Paul, and on 16 June evacuated the entire communities of Saint Paul and Saint George.
 On the way to southeast Alaska, Delarof stopped briefly at Unalaska to pick up the evacuees from Atka.

-The evacuation continued at the end of the month when the order was received at Dutch Harbor to evacuate the communities of Nikolski, Akutan, Kashega, Biorka and Makushin.
+The evacuation continued at the end of the month when Dutch Harbor was ordered to evacuate Nikolski, Akutan, Kashega, Biorka and Makushin.

-Only the native Unangax were evacuated, while the white residents of the islands were made to stay behind to help the troops, resulting in the separation of some mixed families.
+Only the Unangax were evacuated, while the white residents of the islands were made to stay behind to help the troops, resulting in the separation of some mixed families.
+Japanese men were separated from their Native wives and moved to the internment camps in the center of the United States.
+Children had the choice to either stay with their mothers or leave with their fathers.

+Transport conditions

+Transport vessels such as the USAT Delarof, were severely overcrowded and lacked basic infrastructure, including drinkable water, food, and medical care.
+Disease was rampant on the Delarof.
+In one documented case, a government doctor refused to enter the ship’s hold to provide medical assistance to those on board.
+During the trip, Haretina Kochutin gave birth under these conditions and without assistance.
+Her newborn daughter, Dela, died three days later.

 Internment

 Arrangements were hastily made to accommodate the Unangax in the Alaska Panhandle as they were already en route, and they were eventually interned across a handful of locations.
+Conditions were poor and lacked the sufficient infrastructure to house the internees.
+About ten percent of the interned population perished before resettlement after the war.

+Japanese forces transported some Attuan captives to Otaru, Hokkaido, where they were held as prisoners of war for the remainder of the war.
+Approximately forty percent of the Attuan prisoners died in captivity due to starvation and malnutrition.